noursaidi/udmi/docs/specs/sequences/config.md

 [**UDMI**](../../../) / [**Docs**](../../) / [**Specs**](../) / [**Sequences**](./)
 / [Config](#)

-# Config & State Transactions
+# Config & State Sequence

 * The `state` and `config` messages work together to represent a transactional state between the cloud and device.
 * When any `config` is received, a `state` update should be generated with a corresponding last_update.